xiaobo-guo/SLDebias/readme.md

-# Title
+# Length Does Matter: Summary Length can Bias Summarization Metrics

-This it the code for the paper .
+This repo covers implementations Length Does Matter: Summary Length can Bias Summarization Metrics by Xiaobo Guo and [Soroush Vosoughi](https://www.cs.dartmouth.edu/~soroush/).
+The paper will be published at EMNLP 2023.

 ## Setup
-The code is prepared for python 3.8.10.
+The code is prepared for Python 3.8.10.

-To run the code please run the following code for installing packages:
+To run the code, please run the following code for installing packages:

 ```
 pip install -r ./requirements.txt